airelcamilo/podvoyage-frontend/README.md

 # Podvoyage Frontend

 Welcome to the frontend code repository for Podvoyage, a podcast player application.
 With Podvoyage, you can easily search your favorite podcasts, save it for later, and listen to it.
-This project utilizes `React.js`, a dynamic javascript framework and `Chakra UI`, component library.
+This project utilizes `React` with `Next.js` for the framework and `Chakra UI`, a component library.

 ## Features
 1. **Search your favorite podcast** using iTunes API